So you’ve treated yourself to a GoPro ahead of your next holiday and you’re starting to get to grips with how it works.

 Invest in a Mount

-The smaller size of a GoPro means you have to hold it steady to get a clear, crisp shot.
+Using your GoPro for still photos?
+Remember that the smaller size of this kit means you have to hold it steady to get a clear, crisp shot.
 Keep the camera steady for a few seconds after you take your shot too to avoid motion blur.

 Battery life can be a problem with these nifty bits of kit, so turn off your GoPro’s wifi to avoid draining the battery whilst you’re out and about.